Close

 In the town of Ashland City, Tennessee, lives Ty Morris – a young enthusiast with a knack for turning forgotten relics into a good time.
-One of his latest obsessions over the past couple of years has been this 1972 C-10 longbed, and it has quickly become one of the favorites in his stable of rowdy machines.
+One of his latest obsessions over the past couple of years has been this 1972 Chevy C10 longbed, which has quickly become one of the favorites in his stable of rowdy machines.

 The truck wears its history proudly, but that wasn’t always the case.
 Much of the truck had been covered in red primer at some point, so Ty used plenty of elbow grease to strip most of it away, revealing the original patina paint beneath.
 The worn-out look serves as a testament to the journeys it had seen, a rugged charm that fit perfectly with Ty’s carefree DGAF attitude.

-But Ty wasn’t content with just aesthetics.
-He decided to add a bit of thrill to the mix after doing the LS swap – the differential got a bit of the weldy-weldy treatment, turning the C-10 into a tire-smoking phenomenon.
+Aesthetics weren’t enough for Ty.
+After the LS swap, the differential received a bit of the weldy-weldy treatment, turning the C-10 into a tire-smoking phenomenon.
 Why?
 Well, for the sheer fun of it, according to Ty.
-Every burnout, every wild spin of the wheels, is just another dose of adrenaline – which is what life is all about, right?
+Every burnout and wheel spin adds another dose of adrenaline – because, for Ty, fun is the ultimate goal.

 Ashland City isn’t exactly a huge place, so Ty and his C-10 are a common enough sight around town as he cruises it as much as he can.
 Those dark black strips of rubber off Highway 12?
 Those may or may not be Ty’s doing.

-For now, Ty and his C-10 will continue their adventures, painting the town with tire marks and the giddy laughter that goes along with it.
-When asked why he built the truck, Ty simply shrugged and said, “Just to have fun with my friends!”
+For now, Ty and his 1972 Chevy C10 longbed will continue their adventures, painting the town with tire marks and laughter.
+When asked why he built the truck, Ty simply said, “Just to have fun with my friends!”

 We usually look for something deeper than that, but when you think about it there’s really no better reason!